-CCECS served more than 4,200 direct beneficiaries under its strategic community development projects that include:
+CCECS served more than 3,473 direct beneficiaries under its strategic community development projects including:

-- STEP: Strengthening Tertiary Educational Pipelines - Classroom in a Toolbox: ProFuturo Digital Solutions in Informal Tented Settlements - Al Maymouna Education: Building School Capacity for Educational Improvement

-AUB's civic engagement through CCECS has earned international recognition.
-In 2015, AUB was designated the "most civically engaged campus" in the Middle East and North Africa by the Ma'an Alliance.
-In 2016, AUB-CCECS won the MacJannet Prize for Global Citizenship from Tufts University, and the MIT Enterprise Forum 'Innovate for Refugees' Award.
-AUB-CCECS also received the Learn by Design Honorary Award at South-by-South West (SXSW) EDU in 2018 and was shortlisted for the WISE Awards for high impact projects providing solutions to 21st century education challenges.
+- STEP: Strengthening Tertiary Educational Pipelines - Classroom in a Toolbox: ProFuturo Digital Solution in Informal Tented Settlements - Al Maymouna Education: Building School Capacity for Educational Improvement campus" in the Middle East and North Africa by the Ma'an Alliance.
+In 2016, AUB-CCECS won the MacJannet Prize for Global Citizenship from Tufts University and the MIT Enterprise Forum Pan Arab's "Innovate for Refugees" Award.
+AUB-CCECS also received the Learn by Design Honorary Award at South-by-South West (SXSW) EDU in 2018 and was shortlisted for the WISE Awards for high-impact projects providing solutions to 21st-century education challenges.
 In November 2018, AUB-CCECS received the Dr. Fritz Redlich Human Rights Award from Harvard University.